-Bun Ga Nuong or Vietnamese Lemongrass Chicken or Vermicelli Noodle Bowl is just one of the mouth-watering Vietnamese recipes.
+Bun Ga Nuong aka Vietnamese Lemongrass Chicken or Vermicelli Noodle Bowl is just one of the mouth-watering Vietnamese recipes.

 Topped with your favorite veggies, Vietnamese lemongrass chicken and laced with Nuoc Cham, the famous dipping sauce that’s served with everything in Vietnam.